SoySauceLab/CollectionKit/README.md

 ### Features

-* Provide a custom `CollectionView` class built on top of `UIScrollView` that is far more customizable than `UICollectionView`.
+* Rewritten `UICollectionView` on top of `UIScrollView`.
 * Automatically diff data changes and update UI.
 * Superb performance through cell reuse, batched reload, visible-only diff, & the use of swift value types.
-* Extendable animation layer specifically built for collections.
+* Builtin layout & animation systems specifically built for collections.
-* Composable & hot swappable sections with independent layout.
+* Composable sections with independent layout.
 * Strong type checking powered by Swift Generics.
-* Builtin layouts and animators that you can use out of the box.

-We think that populating collection view content should be as simple as building custom UIViews.
-Sections should be reusable and composable into one another.
-They should define their own layout be easily animatable as well.
-CollectionKit is our attempt in solving these problems.
-UICollectionView has been around for 10 years.
-It is time that we come up with something better **with Swift**.
+### CollectionView

-Unlike traditional `UICollectionView`'s `datasource`/`delegate` methods, CollectionKit uses a single **Provider** object that tells `CollectionView` exactly how to display & handle a collection.
+`CollectionView` is CollectionKit's alternative to `UICollectionView`.
+You give it a **CollectionProvider** object that tells `CollectionView` how to display & handle a collection.

-These Providers are easy to construct, and composable as well.
-Providers can also provider their own animation and layout objects.
-It is easy to create sections with different layout and behaviour within a single `CollectionView`.
+Provider is easy to construct and composable as well.
+You can combine multiple providers together and easily create sections within a single `CollectionView`.
+Each provider can also have its own layout and presenter.

 ### Layout System

 CollectionKit implements its own powerful layout system.
-Each section can have its own layout.
-You can also specify a layout when combining multiple section together.
-CollectionKit provides some of the common layouts out of the box:
+Each provider can have its own layout.
+You can also specify a layout when combining multiple providers together.
+CollectionKit provides some of the common layouts out of the box, but you can also create your own layout.

 * **FlowLayout** - better `UICollectionFlowLayout` - supports `alignItems`, `justifyContent`, & `alignContent`
 * **WaterfallLayout** - a pinterest like waterfall layout